harmony-one/h/progress/rikako-hatoya.md

+2025-03-07 Fri: Looked into shadow scraper, and investigated if there are ways to calculate rewards from there.
+Continued looking into sickle and strategies logic.

 2025-03-06 Thu: Started researching vfat.io's [sickle-public repo](https://github.com/vfat-io/sickle-public).
 Looked through transaction functions in contracts to understand how they're executing and researched for other similar strategy contracts.

 2025-03-05 Wed: Continued deeper analysis on the strategies of top wallet holders by looking through each of their transactions.
 Compiled this [document](https://docs.google.com/document/d/1BJBM-FEiBxAZCdJplxBMJIxmhUiXFu8DWUZXaUBgj1I/edit?usp=sharing) noting their moves and also started looking into shadow-scraper.